tomas-ravalli/product-analytics-framework/README.md

 This loop ensures the highest-level product theories are continuously held accountable to the strongest evidence produced by the framework.

-* **How it works:** A significant **Actionable Insight** (especially a surprising causal or predictive finding) can invalidate a core assumption of the entire product theory, forcing a strategic re-evaluation of the foundational understanding of the user and market.
+* **What:** A significant **Actionable Insight** (especially a surprising causal or predictive finding) can invalidate a core assumption of the entire product theory, forcing a strategic re-evaluation of the foundational understanding of the user and market.
-* **Purpose:** To prevent the team from executing on a fundamentally flawed strategy by validating the core theory with high-confidence insights.
+* **Why:** To prevent the team from executing on a fundamentally flawed strategy by validating the core theory with high-confidence insights.

 <p align="center">
   <img src="./assets/fbl-2.png" alt="product analytics framework" width="450">